nov1n/RemarkablePocket/README.md

 ## Frequently Asked Questions (FAQ)

 <details>
-<summary><b>Q: I'm getting a "Could not connect to Pocket" error when running.
+<summary><b>I'm getting a "Could not connect to Pocket" error when running.
 How can I fix this?</b></summary>

-**A:** This error typically occurs due to outdated or corrupted cache files.
+This error typically occurs due to outdated or corrupted cache files.
 To resolve this issue:

 1. Open a terminal
 2. Run the following command: